FooBarShebang/introspection_lib/Documentation/References/UD002_base_exceptions.md

     print(err.Traceback.CallChain)
 ```

 In this case the *Traceback* refers to the modified traceback with the 2 innermost frames being hidden, i.e. the reported call chain is \<'module'\> -> Outer().
 This is convenient when you want to hide some implementation details, for example, your function or method uses some type-checking helper function method, and this detailed information will only complicate the debugging process.
+Or an assignment is made to an object's attribute, which is an instance of a descriptor class, and raises an exception in response to the improper or incompatible data type or value.
+In such a case it is conveninent to show the exception's traceback up to the assignment, which is the actual violation, and to 'hide' the internal implementation of the data sanity check.

 **Note** that the *\_\_traceback\_\_* argument will still hold the actual exception traceback (full 4 elements call chain).